01 Dec Request for Suggestions – Nucleating Workshops

 The primary objective of the Nucleating Workshops is to develop and facilitate multidisciplinary team research collaborations targeting specific health topics identified by the community.
 In addition, workshops aim to involve a more diverse group of stakeholders, thus expanding team diversity.
 Members of the community, patients, as well as other appropriate participants (e.g. social workers, teachers, public health and teaching professionals etc.) are invited to participate.
 Multi-disciplinary teams will have the opportunity to apply for a CTSI Proposal Development Grant to develop and conduct a research project that is based on the selected topic of the Nucleating Workshop.

-Suggestions will be solicited four times yearly for workshops from stakeholders.
+Suggestions will be solicited annually for workshops from stakeholders.

 The proposals for suggestions must address the following areas:

 - Identification of a health topic (What is your suggestion for a research idea for a workshop?)

 - Identification of the potential audience (Who do you think should attend this workshop?
 Please list specific people or organizations you have in mind.)

 - Identification of potential speakers (Do you have a speaker in mind who is an expert on the health topic you have suggested and could present on the topic at the workshop?)

 - Description of the proposed workshop planning team (Who should be involved in planning the workshop?
 Please list specific people and/or organizations you have in mind.)